RafaelMQs/ngx-translate-partslink/README.md

 ```

-## Features
+## :cool: Features

-* Select a language from the drop-down list and the language of headers, buttons, text alerts alerts (as set up in the `/assets/i18n/json` files will change.
+* Select a language from the drop-down list and the language of headers, buttons, text alerts (as set up in the `/assets/i18n/json` files will change.

-## Status & To-Do List
+## :clipboard: Status & To-Do List

-* Status: Working app that shows off the [ngx-translate, the internationalisation (i18n) library for angular](http://www.ngx-translate.com) module.
+* Status: Working

-* To-Do: add functionality.
-Use in another app to provide language translation.
+* To-Do: Nothing

-## Inspiration
+## :clap: Inspiration

 * [Ionic Academy: How to Localise Your Ionic App with ngx-translate](https://ionicacademy.com/localise-ionic-ngx-translate/).

-## Contact
+## :envelope: Contact

-Repo created by [ABateman](https://www.andrewbateman.org) - feel free to contact me!
+* Repo created by [ABateman](https://www.andrewbateman.org) - you are welcome to [send me a message](https://andrewbateman.org/contact)